zerospiel/docs/docs/admin-hosted-control-planes.md

 2. Create the `ClusterDeployment` Manifest

 The `ClusterDeployment` manifest for vSphere-hosted control planes is similar to standalone control plane deployments.
-For a detailed list of parameters, refer to the [template parameters](template.md) section.
+For a detailed list of parameters, refer to our discussion of [Template parameters for vSphere](template-vsphere.md).

 > **Important:**
 > The vSphere provider requires you to specify the **control plane endpoint IP** before deploying the cluster.
 This IP